LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

 1. **Parent:** A lab can optionally inherit some properties from a parent lab profile.
 Both the virtual environment (virtual machines, virtual networks, etc) can be inherited, as well as resources and content (manuals, scenario, objective, exercises, tasks, etc).
 Changes to the parent lab profile will be reflected in instances of this lab.
 1. **Storage Reservation Per Instance:** This is the amount of storage that the lab scheduler will ensure is available before an instance of this lab is Launched on a lab host server.
 1. **Development Status:** Used to show lab profile development status.
 (In Development, Awaiting Verification, In Verification, Verification Failed, Complete.)
 Lab profiles in _Complete_ Development Status will be available for use, other development status' will only be available to registered lab developers.
-1. **Expected Duration:** The expected amount of time it will take a user to complete the lab.
+1. **Duration:** The expected amount of time it will take a user to complete the lab.
+After setting the duration, the maximum duration of the lab will be will be set to 150% of the duration.
-1. **Maximum Duration:** The maximum amount of time that a user can spend in the lab.
+1. **Prompt user to extend time** by `X` Minutes when `X` Minutes Remain: automatically prompt the user to extend the lab time by a specified amount of time when a specified amount of time is remaining.
 1. **Language:** The language that the lab UI will be displayed in.
 This will not change the language displayed in the OS of any virtual machines used unless the virtual machine was configured to display a specific language.
 Language options include: Chinese (simplified), English, French, German, Japanese, Korean, Portuguese, and Spanish.
 1. **Level:** Sets the Level for the lab; this can be 100, 200, 300, or 400.
 1. **Evaluation:** Click to add an Evaluation to the lab profile.
 The Evaluation must already be created to add it to the lab profile using this button.